wingZero21/Seyren-Init/README.md

 Seyren-Init
 ===========

-Init.d Script for Seyren
+Init.d Script for Graphite Alerting Dashboard Seyren

-This is an init.d script for [Seyren](https://github.com/scobal/seyren#Key) which allows you to start the service.
+This is an init.d script for the [Seyren](https://github.com/scobal/seyren#Key) which allows you to start the service.

 To use this you will need to make the below amendments for your environment